-For more figasmic recipes, check out Sondra’s book, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country
+For more figasmic recipes, check out Sondra’s cookbook, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country

 This sensual fig crisp recipe by Sondra Bernstein of The Girl and The Fig celebrates layers of aphrodisiac ingredients.
 The crisp is perfect year-round but in summer, try topping it with halved fresh figs.

 - 6 tbsp plus 3/4 cup granulated sugar

 - 1 1/2 tsp salt

 - 4 1/2 cups flour

 - 3/4 lbs butter thinly sliced, 3 sticks